fbpx

 Successful Lawns, Montana State University, Department of Horticulture, by Cheryl Moore-Gough, Robert E. Gough, and Tracy Dougher.

-To amend the soil with organic matter as described above, place a 2-inch thick layer of decayed plant matter on the soil surface.
+Place a 2-inch thick layer of decayed plant matter on the soil surface to amend the soil with organic matter.
 This can be homemade compost, purchased compost, or composted herbivore manure.
 Dig in or rototill this top layer down into the four inches of existing soil below it.

 Proper depth of topsoil for healthy sod turf